UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <codeblock id="02_23">

-- Are slicing the dataframe with `pokemon.loc[ : , 'attack': 'type']`?
 - Are you grouping by `type`?
 - Are you using `.mean()` on the `pokemon_type` dataframe?
 - Are you naming the mean speed objects correctly?